Google Brings 'AI Overviews' To India With Country-First Features

 New Delhi:

-AI Overviews is being rolled out in India, UK, Japan, Indonesia, Mexico and Brazil (Representational)
+In India, Google is rolling out the 'AI Overviews' in English and Hindi.
+(Representational Image)

-Tech giant Google on Thursday announced to bring its 'AI Overviews' feature to six new countries, including India.
+Tech giant Google has announced to bring its 'AI Overviews' feature to six new countries, including India.

 In India, the company is rolling out the 'AI Overviews' in English and Hindi and are also introducing popular country-first features that were well-received during its Search Labs experiment.